 Workers’ compensation is a no-fault insurance policy that protects both employees AND employers from financial consequences in the event that an employee is injured on the job.
 By “no fault,” this policy is guaranteed to pay out workers’ compensation benefits regardless of how the accident happened, whether or not negligence played a part, or whether or not someone else caused the accident.
 This is a great benefit for workers in that they do not need to go through the same complicated process as a tort claim, where the insurance company handling the claim approaches the case with the sole goal of paying as little as possible; however, there possible pitfalls that injured workers can encounter that may result in a lower benefits payment than they actually deserve.

 Working with a Fresno workers’ compensation attorney is one of the best ways to ensure that you are able to get the money you deserve while being able to focus your energy on recovery without the added stress of a legal process.
 Trying to navigate the complicated administrative process can interfere with your recovery process, and in many cases, results in a Fresno, CA employee accepting a final settlement without truly understanding the scope of the benefits they are entitled to compensation for.
-Grossman Law Officers is home to experienced workers’ compensation attorneys who are here to help.
+Grossman Law Office is home to experienced workers’ compensation attorneys who are here to help.

 Contact Grossman Law Firm For a Free Consultation With a Fresno Workers’ Compensation Attorney